sahat/hackathon-starter/README.md

 - To enable Git publishing, Azure will ask you to create a user name and password
 - Once the Git repository is ready, you will be presented with a **GIT URL**
 - Inside your *Hackathon Starter* directory, run `git remote add azure [Azure Git URL]`
-- To push your changes simply run `git push azure master`
+- To push your changes run `git push azure master`
  - **Note:** *You will be prompted for the password you created earlier*
 - On **Deployments** tab of your Windows Azure Web App, you will see the deployment history